Part I

 Navigating the Depths

 This path is powerful—but not easy.
-As you embody cyclical living, certain inner challenges are bound to arise.
+As you embody cyclical living, certain inner challenges will arise.
 These are not detours—they are the curriculum.

 The Terror of Dissolution